Pillar of Marketing

 Determining What Content To Use

 Determining what content to use is an exercise in experimentation.
-At first, you’ll just have to use your best judgement, based on what you know about your industry and your potential and current customers, to put up the content you think will work.
+At first, you’ll just have to use your best judgment, based on what you know about your industry and your potential and current customers, to put up the content you think will work.

 After that, it’s all about analytics.
 Most social media sites offer detailed analytics data, as do email clients like Mailchimp and web building and hosting sites like WordPress.
 Google Analytics is especially useful for tracking links across sites and platforms so you can see how people get to your site and where they go afterward.